 (Long story very short: they fell in love and are now married.)

 Helena saw people working their butts off on the trail up the mountain, some of them carrying way too much.
 Many of them without proper gear or even proper clothings.
-Jacob later explained that not all workers were treated fair on the mountain.
-Even though there are both guidelines and rules for this there was no consequence for not meeting the standards and many were the workers who worked far too much for far too little.
+Later Jacob explained that not all workers were treated fair on the mountain.
+Even though there are both guidelines and rules for this, there was no consequence for not meeting the standards and many were the workers who worked far too much for far too little.

 If only there was a Tanzanian company who would treat their workers fair, Jacob said.

 Let’s create one! – Jacob and Helena said simultaneously laughing